HOLIDAY INTERNET ROMANCE NOVEL

 She cared for her grandparents and ailing parents until she lost them one by one to various heart ailments and forms of cancer.
 Growing up in a small Kentucky town didn't present much opportunity for dating or socializing after high school.

-Most of her contemporaries either married or left town right after graduation for college.
+Most of her classmates either married or left town right after graduation for college.
 Unlike most of her contemporaries, Sara was always more focused on the needs of others rather than her own ambitions and desires.

 At the age of twenty-six, alone for the first time and at lose ends, she began taking classes at a nearby community college, while continuing to work as a clerk at the small local post office.
 During this time she struck up a friendship with one of her instructors, John Miller, a well-respected and very much married English Professor.